wp-plugins/float-to-top-button/readme.txt

 * WP Admin Panel &raquo; Settings &raquo; Float to Top Button

 == Changelog ==
+= v1.2.1 [06/08/2015] =
+* CHANGE: Styles won't load on a mobile device when mobile devices are disabled

 = v1.2.0 [06/07/2015] =
 * NEW: Added a new option for disabling the button on mobile devices